mas-bandwidth/yojimbo/BUILDING.md

 Right click on "profile" project an set it as the startup project.

-Press ALT-F2, check "CPU Usage" and click the "Start" button.
+Press ALT-F2, check "CPU Usage" and click the "Start" to begin profiling.

 After about minute you should have enough samples.
 Close the profile process and view the results.
 Enjoy.